About this document

 1. Select the application project in the Project Explorer view.

-2. Click Build Application shortcut under the <name> group in the Quick Panel.
+2. Click Build Application shortcut under the <name> group in the Quick Panel .

-It selects the build configuration from Makefile and compiles/links all projects that constitute the application.
+It selects the build configuration from the Makefile and compiles/links all projects that constitute the application.
 By default, Debug configurations are selected.

-3. The Console view lists the results of the build operation, as Figure 20 shows.
+3. The Console view lists the results of the build operation, as Figure 13 shows.

-Figure 20.
+Figure 13.
 Build the application

 Program the device

-ModusToolbox software uses the OpenOCD protocol to program and debug applications on F-RAMs.
-The kit must be running KitProg3.
-Some kits are shipped with KitProg2 firmware instead of KitProg3.
-See Programming/debugging using Eclipse IDE for details.
-The ModusToolbox tools package includes the fw-loader command-line tool to switch the KitProg firmware from KitProg2 to KitProg3.
-See the F-RAM KitProg Firmware Loader section in the Eclipse IDE for ModusToolbox user guide for more details.
+command-line tool to switch the KitProg firmware from KitProg2 to KitProg3.
+See the PSOC™ 6 KitProg Firmware Loader section in the Eclipse IDE for ModusToolbox™ user guide for more details.

 If you are using a development kit with a built-in programmer connect the board to your computer using the USB cable.

-If you are developing on your own hardware, you can use a hardware programmer/debugger; for example, a , , or .
+If you are developing on your own hardware, you can use a hardware programmer/debugger; for example, a

 Note: This step also performs a build if any files have been modified since the last build.

-Figure 21.
+Figure 14.
 Programming an application to a device

-The Console view lists the results of the programming operation, as shown in the following figure.
+view lists the results of the programming operation, as shown in the following figure.

-Figure 22.
+Figure 15.
 Programming an application to a device

 Test your design